skippyr/libtmk/README.md

 cd libtdk;
 ```

-3. Use make to compile and install this library:
+3. Use make to compile and install it:

 ```sh
 sudo make install clean;